1 Software for modeling

 There are always a few critical phases of data analysis that come before modeling.

 First, there is the chronically underestimated process of cleaning the data.
-No matter the circumstances, you should investigate the data to make sure that they are applicable to the project goals, accurate, and appropriate.
+No matter the circumstances, you should investigate the data to make sure that they are applicable to your project goals, accurate, and appropriate.
 These steps can easily take more time than the rest of the data analysis process (depending on the circumstances).

 Data cleaning can also overlap with the second phase of understanding the data, often referred to as exploratory data analysis (EDA).
 EDA brings to light how the different variables are related to one another, their distributions, typical ranges, and other attributes.
 A good question to ask at this phase is, “How did I come by these data?”
 This question can help you understand how the data at hand have been sampled or filtered and if these operations were appropriate.
 For example, when merging database tables, a join may go awry that could accidentally eliminate one or more sub-populations.
 Another good idea is to ask if the data are relevant.
 For example, to predict whether patients have Alzheimer’s disease or not, it would be unwise to have a data set containing subjects with the disease and a random sample of healthy adults from the general population.
 Given the progressive nature of the disease, the model may simply predict who are the oldest patients.